mulesoft-assets/template-sfdc2s4hana-account-migration/README.md

 + Inside the dialog, select Environment and set the variable `mule.env` to the value `dev`.
 + Click `Run`.
 <!-- Running on Studio (start) -->
+After you import your template into Anypoint Studio, follow these steps to run it:

++ Locate the properties file `mule.dev.properties`, in src/main/resources.
++ Complete all the properties required as per the examples in the "Properties to Configure" section.
++ Right click the template project folder.
++ Hover your mouse over `Run as`.
++ Click `Mule Application (configure)`.
++ Inside the dialog, select Environment and set the variable `mule.env` to the value `dev`.
++ Click `Run`.

 In order to make this template run on Anypoint Studio there are a few extra steps that needs to be made.
 Please check this Documentation Page: